jnunezt/apigee-opdk-ansible/setup/README.md

     ansible-galaxy install -r requirements.yml -f

-## Setup An Ansible Control Server On Localhost
+## Setup an Ansible Control Server on Localhost

 `setup.yml` will configure the localhost as an Ansible control server.
 This tasks assume that the user has sudo privilege with no password prompt.
 Please invoke `setup.yml` in the following way: